SwissPedHealth-PipelineDev/docs/pages/design_dna_snvindel_v1.md

 [germline short variant discovery](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels) (open source licence [here](https://github.com/broadinstitute/gatk/blob/master/LICENSE.TXT)).
 This GATK workflow is designed to operate on a set of samples constituting a study cohort; specifically, a set of per-sample BAM files that have been pre-processed as described in the GATK Best Practices for data pre-processing.
+Single-variant and genomics-only analysis will be followed up to confirm if causal effects are identified in RNA and protein layers.
+Joint-multiomic analysis will include all layers in a single statistical model.

 ## Protocol summary
 1. Process all raw WGS into an analysis-ready format - geonmic VCF (gVCF).